adarshbalu/twilio_flutter/README.md

 ### Cancel Scheduled SMS

-Scheduled SMS can be cancelled using the messageSid.
+Scheduled SMS can be cancelled using the messageSid with `twilioMessagingService.cancelScheduledSms()`.

 ```dart
 await twilioMessagingService.cancelScheduledSms(messageSID:''// replace with message SID);